 Credits by Examination

 Individuals who have acquired their education in a variety of ways, can demonstrate their academic achievements through credit by examination.
-Credit may be given for college level experience, demonstrated by acceptable test results, regardless of how the knowledge was acquired, except where college credit has been previously granted or attempted.
+Credit may be given for college level experience, demonstrated by acceptable test results, regardless of how the knowledge was acquired.
+Examination credit will not be awarded when a student has previously registered for or completed credit in a course.

 Hawkeye Community College recognizes credit by examination as a valid means of granting college credit.
 This is also an opportunity for students to shorten their program of study.